 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Some of you shared how proud you are of the work you do.
-It is my goal that everyone be proud of their work, at least most of the time.
+It’s my goal that everyone be proud of their work, at least most of the time.
 Please use [this anonymous method*] to share all of the ways you feel proud of the work you do, and what would be necessary to increase your pride in your work.
-I will take these into consideration as I create my plan for continual improvement."
+I’ll take these into consideration as I create my plan for continual improvement."

 21. When I make mistakes at work, I am able to learn from them and move on.